Ben Drowned: Moon Children

-On October 6, the website undergoes several drastic design changes, signaling the return of the story.
-Through clever URL changes, the follower discovers several hidden files ranging from used assets to cryptic documents aimed directly at them.
-Their biggest discovery is found to be the 59th file, mhftt.txt, a final message left by Ifrit before his disappearance.
-This file names a fellow reader to the follower, Kayd "Ryukaki" Hendricks, who had been in contact with Rosa prior to her death, as having been warned by him as to be in danger.
-Over the next two days, Ryukaki uploads a series of videos indicating that his life is indeed at stake.
-As of 2020, the videos uploaded by Ryukaki are now seen as ambiguously canon with many of the things posted in the videos coinciding with the current arc but others never referenced again.
+The following day, the website returned in an unfinished glitching state - identical to the day the readers discovered it - revealing that in-game actions from Majora's Mask had effects on the website.
+With this newfound knowledge, the readers used in-game actions and video responses to advance the story, establishing contact with a character named Rosa, as well as the soon-to-be-ascended moderators with the monikers "Insidiae", "Nekko", and "Duskworld23".
+However, as a result of the readers actions changing the course of "history", various characters that made it to the end of the original cycle were prematurely taken away or outright killed in this new cycle.
+It became apparent that every time the website reset by the readers it provided them with a new opportunity to try alternate paths, and through trial and error the readers eventually found the right course of actions to uncover the mysteries of the Moon Children.

-On November 8, another video uploaded on Jadusable's channel by BEN signals the beginning of the arc's epilogue, with the coming months seeing small changes made to the Moon Children website.
-On February 17, 2011, a new forum called Within Hubris is launched as a central hub for the follower and others like them during the next portion of the story.
-Shortly after its discovery, a hidden section of the forum was revealed to contain the spirits of former members of the Moon Children.
-Within a week of the site's discovery, the follower begins receiving newspaper clippings in their mail that detail an apparent murder-suicide that took place "three months [ago]" in New York, and including an apparent message from BEN.
-On February 26, another video is uploaded to Jadusable's channel, predicting the final warning for the following day.
-On February 27, a video, known as h b i s r e a l is uploaded featuring the interior of the house featured in the newspaper.
-Following those events, the arc, and the story in general, was put on hiatus by Alex Hall for an indefinite time.
+On November 8, another video uploaded on Jadusable's channel signaled the beginning of the arc's epilogue, with the coming months seeing small changes made to the Moon Children website.
+On February 17, 2011, a new forum called Within Hubris was launched as a central hub for the audience to use during the third arc.
+Within a week of the site's discovery, certain readers in real life began receiving newspaper clippings in their mail that detailed an apparent murder-suicide that took place "three months [ago]" in New York and an apparent message from BEN.
+On February 27, a video, known as h b i s r e a l was uploaded featuring the interior of the house in the newspaper.
+However, before the third arc could be released, Alex Hall put the story on indefinite hiatus until 2020.